Appsilon/community-gists/README.md

   - descriptive_filename_1.R
   - descriptive_filename_2.R

+If the example belongs to no project, feel free to use the `misc` directory.

  ## For Developers (external)
 If you find some error/problem with the code, feel free to raise an Issue and we would be happy to look into it.